How to use heart rate to quantify your fitness training intensity

 Raphael Brandon provides another approach to determining your maximum heart rate, which takes into consideration your sport and age.

 Articles often detail elite and complex aerobic training methods to boost endurance performance, V02max, and lactate threshold.
-These articles typically refer to target training intensities and heart rates to achieve, say, a new 10K or marathon best; they recommend high intensity training, with very high target heart rates, to complement the longer "steady state" sessions at more moderate intensifies.
-However, using target training intensifies and heart rates is also useful for those of us whose aerobic training is aimed at improving general health and fitness, or as general conditioning for a recreational sport.
+These articles typically refer to target training intensities and heart rates to achieve, say, a new 10K or marathon best; they recommend high-intensity training, with very high target heart rates, to complement the longer "steady state" sessions at more moderate intensifies.
+However, using target training intensifies and heart rates are also useful for those of us whose aerobic training is aimed at improving general health and fitness, or as general conditioning for a recreational sport.

 In this more modest form, aerobic training involves an endurance activity, such as cycling, running, or rowing, performed continuously for a certain amount of time, usually 30 to 40 minutes.
 It is recommended that if this kind of activity is performed three-to-five times a week, then it will bring about optimum benefits.
 Obviously, if you do more you will get fitter, but as a general rule, 3-5 x 30 to 40 minutes a week yields a good fitness reward for the amount of time invested, and so is optimal for general fitness needs.